 The services on your site seem to be offered at no cost to the registrants.
 Is there some advantage you have over your competitors that allows you to do this?

-I’ve developed new algorithms that allow me to create a mega site for next to no cost.
-Several years ago I created algorithm that was thousands of times faster then the algorithm used in the 1990’s to find a string of 22 prime numbers.
-At the time a professor used several super computers and hundreds of regular computers over the course of several years to find a record.
+I’ve developed new algorithms that allow me to create a mega-site for next to no cost.
+Several years ago I created an algorithm that was thousands of times faster than the algorithm used in the 1990s to find a string of 22 prime numbers.
+At the time a professor used several supercomputers and hundreds of regular computers over the course of several years to find a record.
 I did the same thing on 1 computer in 2 weeks.

 Any tips for those looking to create a profitable endeavor on the internet?